CDC says avoid travel to New Zealand, Hong Kong and Thailand as covid cases surge

-New Zealand and Hong Kong have both kept strict travel restrictions in place throughout the pandemic, even as other popular countries have reopened to the world with vaccination and testing rules.
-But new cases in both destinations are soaring, despite largely remaining off limits to foreign travelers.
+New Zealand and Hong Kong have both kept strict travel restrictions in place throughout the pandemic, even as other popular destinations have reopened to the world with vaccination and testing rules.
+But new cases in both countries are soaring, despite their largely remaining off limits to foreign travelers.

 On Tuesday, New Zealand reported nearly 24,000 new cases, while Thailand reported nearly 19,000, according to the Bangkok Post.
 Under a new self-reporting system, Hong Kong had 43,000 new cases Tuesday, Reuters said.